Dermendzhiev/playground/consistent-hashing/csharp/README.md

 - Position is calculated by hashing a key (node ip address or item key) mod total node space.
 - Adding a node:
   - When adding a node, we do rehash and migration of relevant keys from it's successor node.
-  - If there is a collision, when calculating node hash position, we solve it with [open addressing](https://www.geeksforgeeks.org/hashing-set-3-open-addressing/), meaning we search for the next free hash position
+  - If there is a collision, when calculating node hash position, we solve it with [Open Addressing](https://www.geeksforgeeks.org/hashing-set-3-open-addressing/), meaning we search for the next free hash position
 - Removing a node:
   - When removing a node, we migrate it's data to the successor node
 - Search node by key: